Inertial Momentum Dissipation for Viscosity Solutions of Euler Equations: External Flow Around a Smooth Body: Introduction

-Strong-weak uniqueness for the admissable weak solution $\bu$ then follows by a remark of E. Feireisl recorded in \cite{wiedemann2018weak}, section 5.
+weak-strong uniqueness for the admissable weak solution $\bu$ then follows by a remark of E. Feireisl recorded in \cite{wiedemann2018weak}, section 5.
 This argument may not apply if ${\bf U}\bdot\bn\neq 0$ on part of the boundary (as for open flows through pipes), since the above equation then gets a surface contribution from the pressure $p$ of the weak solution.
 This argument also does not apply for flow around a smooth finite body $B$ as discussed in the present paper, because the smooth Euler solution ${\bf U}$ will not generally be compactly supported in $\Omega$ and cannot be regarded as a smooth extension.
-However, we shall see in our companion paper \cite{quan2022inertial} that strong-weak uniqueness nevertheless holds by a relative energy argument when ${\bf U}$ is the potential Euler solution of d'Alembert and when assumptions \eqref{wallboundedness}, \eqref{wallnormal} of Theorem \ref{theorem3} hold $L^3$-in-time.
-In particular, if initial data $\bu^\nu_0$ for the Navier-Stokes solution converge to ${\bf U}_0$ strong in $L^2(\Omega)$ (allowing a vanishing boundary layer to enforce stick conditions at the surface), then the limiting weak Euler solution $\bu$ must coincide with ${\bf U},$ unless the conditions \eqref{wallboundedness}, \eqref{wallnormal} are violated.
-It should be emphasized that, in fact, it is the consequence $\btau_w=\bzed$ of Theorem \ref{theorem3} which implies strong-weak uniqueness for viscosity weak solutions, even if $\btau_w=\bzed$ follows from assumptions weaker than \eqref{wallboundedness}, \eqref{wallnormal}.
-Since $\btau^\nu_w=\nu\bomega^\nu_w\btimes\bn,$ a thin enough boundary layer in the initial data $\bu^\nu_0$ may correspond to $\btau^\nu_w\sim O(1)$ in the surface vortex sheet and subsequent explosive separation of such a boundary layer may violate our assumptions \eqref{wallboundedness}, \eqref{wallnormal} at early times. \end{remark}
+However, we show in our companion paper \cite{quan2024onsager} that weak-strong uniqueness nevertheless holds by a relative energy argument when ${\bf U}$ is the potential Euler solution of d'Alembert and when assumptions \eqref{wallboundedness}, \eqref{wallnormal} of Theorem \ref{theorem3} hold $L^3$-in-time.
+In particular, if initial data $\bu^\nu_0$ for the Navier-Stokes solution converges to ${\bf U}_0$ strong in $L^2(\Omega)$ (allowing a vanishing boundary layer to enforce stick conditions at the surface), then the limiting weak Euler solution $\bu$ must coincide with ${\bf U},$ unless the conditions \eqref{wallboundedness}, \eqref{wallnormal} are violated.
+It should be emphasized that, in fact, it is the consequence $\btau_w=\bzed$ of Theorem \ref{theorem3} which implies weak-strong uniqueness for viscosity weak solutions, even if $\btau_w=\bzed$ follows from assumptions weaker than \eqref{wallboundedness}, \eqref{wallnormal}.
+This statement agrees with a general result of Bardos \& Titi (\cite{bardos2013mathematics}, Theorem 4.1) which implies weak-strong uniqueness under the same condition $\btau_w=\bzed$ even for weak-* limits in $L^\infty((0,T),L^2(\Omega))$ of Navier-Stokes solutions $\bu^\nu.$ Since $\btau^\nu_w=\nu\bomega^\nu_w\btimes\bn,$ a thin enough boundary layer in the initial data $\bu^\nu_0$ may correspond to $\btau^\nu_w\sim O(1)$ in the surface vortex sheet and subsequent explosive separation of such a boundary layer may violate our assumptions \eqref{wallboundedness}, \eqref{wallnormal} at early times. \end{remark}

 \begin{remark} The result \eqref{pcont} of Theorem \ref{theorem3} is a statement that pressure is continuous at the wall in the inviscid limit, in the sense that the limit of zero distance to the wall and the limit of infinite Reynolds-number commute with each other.
 Such continuity helps to justify one of the fundamental assumptions in the theory of Prandtl \cite{prandtl1905flussigkeitsbewegung, lighthill1963introduction,e2000boundary}, which posited that pressure would be continuous across thin viscous boundary layers at solid walls.